UniMath/agda-unimath/NAMING-CONVENTIONS.md

 ## Naming conventions we try to avoid

+- Abbreviations might seem like a good way to shorten names, but we use them sparingly.
+They might save a couple of keystrokes for the author, but in the grand scheme of things, they will likely compromise readability and maintainability, especially for newcomers and maintainers.
+We aim for clarity, not brevity.

-- Using Unicode characters in names is entirely permissible, but we recommend restraint to maintain readability.
+- Using Unicode characters in names is permissible, but we recommend restraint to maintain readability.
 Just a few well-placed symbols can often express a lot.
+Often, when we introduce mixfix operators, we also introduce full names for them.
+We then use the full names for these operators in the naming scheme, and omit the symbolic notation for anything but the operation itself.
+For example, the commutativity of cartesian products is called `commutative-prod` and not `commutative-×`, and the unit of a modality is called `unit-modality` and not `unit-○`.

 - To enhance conceptual clarity, we suggest names of constructions avoid referring to variable names.
 This makes code more understandable, even at a